mdaleo404/filedust/README.md

 Shows how much disk space can be freed.

 ### Safe by design
+* It ONLY runs within user's `$HOME`

+* Put user in control by reading `~/.filedust.conf`

-Never touches dotfiles, configs, project files, or anything important.
+* Never touches dotfiles, configs, project files, or anything important unless you want.

 ## Installation